ash-project/reactor/documentation/reference/glossary.md

 **Dependency Graph** - A directed acyclic graph (DAG) where vertices represent steps and edges represent dependencies, used to determine execution order.

-**DSL (Domain Specific Language)** - Declarative syntax built on Spark framework for defining reactors with inputs, steps, and their relationships.
+**DSL (Domain Specific Language)** - Declarative syntax built with Spark for defining reactors with inputs, steps, and their relationships.

 **Dynamic Step Creation** - The ability for steps to emit new steps during execution using `{:ok, result, new_steps}` return format.